josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 <SideNote>You <em>do</em> also need an adapter to convert Markdown.
 That isn't included by default in SvelteKit, but it <em>does</em> have the fairly easy-to-install <a href="https://mdsvex.com/" rel="external">MDSvex</a> for that (the Svelte version of MDX, if you're familiar).</SideNote>

-Once you've retrieved the post data as JSON, you can display it in a Svelte page or component; here's a (somewhat simplified) example:
+Once you've retrieved the post data as JSON, you can display it in a Svelte page or component; here's a short example:

 ```svelte
 {#each posts as post}